vanderpatrick/Hackteam-6/README.md

 - select a country by moving and clicking the mouse.
 - retrieve the information on the history of the Pride movement events in a particular country.
-- get the information in a form of a short text about history and an image of the event.
+- get the information in a form of a short text about the history and an image of the event.
 - suggest a change or an update of the information on the site.

 #### Scope